ChumaSuey/chuma_sacjam/README.md

 The trampolines were an after-thought, i left them in a layer in case i needed them out of the map quickly but after playtesting i realized they were a good addition to the map.

-Shademaster helped me a lot with ideas for the map (the fountain, ambient noises and the mini-boss fight) thanks and shoutout for you!
+Shademaster helped me a lot with ideas for the map (the fountain, ambient noises and the mini-boss fight) thanks and shoutout for him!
+He was very dedicated in supporting me in the making of this map

 A final piece of trivia : The map didn't have any "bounce", i usually set it up to 1 but "things happen for a reason", i tried using bounce 1 but the map looked WAAAY too bright, and there was a small softlock possibility with the boots, i did some testing and got to fix it... while also doing my own verifications that the map had no big softlock.